Thai woman now in California over huge Navy corruption case | Law-Order

-A former executive for a Singapore-based defense contractor linked to a sweeping corruption scandal that cost the Navy some $35 million appeared Tuesday in a California courtroom to face federal charges.
+A former executive for a Singapore-based defense contractor linked to a sweeping corruption scandal that cost the Navy some USD 35 million appeared Tuesday in a California courtroom to face federal charges.

 Last Friday, she pleaded not guilty to conspiracy and making false claims.